 b.
 It shall be the duty of the Nominating Committee to meet and to present to the Association at its annual meeting a slate of nominees, all Active members in good standing in the Association, for the following positions:

-1. Candidate for President-Elect
+1. Candidates for President-Elect

-2. Candidates for three Vice Presidents
+2. Candidates for three Vice-Presidents

 3. Candidate for Secretary